-Here's Why President Trump's Tweets (And Likely Yours) Aren't 280 Characters Yet
+Here's Why Donald Trump's Tweets Can't Be 280 Characters Yet

-Known for its brevity, Twitter is considering doubling its 140 character limit to 280 for all languages except Japanese, Chinese and Korean, depending on how a test of the new function goes.
+Known for its brevity, Twitter is considering doubling its 140-character limit to 280 for all languages except Japanese, Chinese and Korean, depending on how a test of the new function goes.

 But not all users have access to the new character limit already — including President Donald Trump.